r4victor/tenthousandmeters/content/blog/python_bts_06.md

 };
 ```

 The slots of a statically defined type are specified explicitly.
-We can easily see how the `float` type implements `nb_add` by looking at the number slots:
+We can easily see how the `float` type implements `nb_add` by looking at the "number" suite:

 ```C
 static PyNumberMethods float_as_number = {